-- 1/4 teaspoon ground cumin, add more if desired
+- 1/4 tsp. ground cumin, add more if desired

-- In a large bowl, combine the first eight ingredients; transfer to a small (1-1/2-qt) slow cooker.
+- In a large bowl, combine the first eight ingredients.

-- I like to give all of the ingredients a whirl in a food processor before adding to the slow cooker to thoroughly incorporate the textures and flavors, but it’s not necessary.
-Simply smash some of the whole beans with a fork or mash.
+- Give all of the ingredients a whirl in a food processor to thoroughly incorporate the textures and flavors.
+If you prefer not to use the food processor, simply mash some of the whole beans with a fork.

 - Cover and cook on high for 2 hours or until heated through, stirring intermittently.
 Serve with tortilla chips and salsa.